darrenjkt/SEE-MTDA/README.md

 We have provided a `docker/run.sh` to launch the necessary docker images as well for each part.
 Please edit the folder names for mounting local volumes into the docker image.
 We currently do not provide other installation methods but refer to `docker/see/Dockerfile` or `docker/detector/Dockerfile` for more information about installation requirements.

 ## Dataset Preparation
-Please refer to DATASET_PREPARATION.md instructions on downloading and preparing datasets.
+Please refer to `docs/DATASET_PREPARATION.md` instructions on downloading and preparing datasets.

 ## Usage

-#### 1. Object Isolation
+#### 1. Image instance segmentation
 Get instance masks for all images.
 ```
+cd see
-bash see/mmdetection/tools/see_masks/prepare_baraja_masks.sh
+bash prepare_baraja_masks.sh
 ```

-#### 2. Surface Completion and Point Sampling
+#### 2. SEE Framework
-Create meshes using instance masks and sample from the meshes
+Here we transform our objects into the canonical domain i.e. we isolate the objects, create meshes and sample from them.
 ```
+cd see
-python create_meshes.py --cfg_file cfgs/BAR-DM-ORH005.yaml
+python surface_completion.py --cfg_file cfgs/BAR-DM-ORH005.yaml
 ```

 #### 3. Point Cloud Detector